web analytics

 A chronological list of weather events and extremes that occurred in Ireland on 18 April down through history.

-1938: enters its 15th day of a 38-day , the longest ever recorded in Ireland.
+1938: Limerick enters its 15th day of a 38-day drought, the longest ever recorded in Ireland.

-1972: The Inland Fisheries Trust publishes a report claiming farm slurry and sewage has led to algal bloom of lakes in The Midlands.
+1972: The Inland Fisheries Trust publishes a report claiming farm slurry and sewage has led to algal bloom pollution of lakes in The Midlands.

-2003: Observatory in recorded a maximum daily high of 23.1 °C.
+2003: Valentia Observatory in Kerry recorded a maximum daily high of 23.1 °C.

 More On This Day